NAVIS: A LAMMPS-Python framework for efficient computation of nanochannel velocity and thermal interfacial slip: Results and Discussions

 The first step in the post-processing stage is to compute the time-correlation functions defined in Eq.~\eqref{eq:corr}, and the function algorithm to calculate the time-correlation data using Python is provided in Algorithm~\ref{alg:corr}.
 Fig~\ref{fig:hyd_fric_coeff} (a) shows an example of the time-correlation functions computed from the time series data of an EMD simulation of a water-graphene system.
 Further details about the simulation setup are provided in the \ref{app:vel_slip}.
 Subsequently, the Laplace transforms of the time-correlation data can be computed using the algorithm shown in Algorithm~\ref{alg:laplace}, and inset plots of Fig~\ref{fig:hyd_fric_coeff} (a) show the Laplace transform of the corresponding time-correlation data.

 Though while not specifically mentioned in Sec~\ref{sec:hyd_fric_coeff}, the value for the Navier friction coefficient can be calculated using three different ways.
 For the first method, referred to as Method-1, $\zeta_0$ is calculated directly as $\tilde{C}_{u_{x}F_{x}}(0)/\tilde{C}_{u_{x}u_{x}}(0)$, without assuming any functional form for the friction kernel, and the function METHOD1 in Algorithm~\ref{alg:fricCoeff} provides the algorithm to obtain the steady-state value of the friction kernel.
 For METHOD2 (function METHOD2 in Algorithm~\ref{alg:fricCoeff}) a one-term Maxwellian function is assumed for the friction kernel (Eq.~\eqref{friction_kernel}), and the Maxwellian parameters are computed as the fitting coefficients of a regression fit of Eq.~\eqref{reg1}.
 Finally, Method-3 (METHOD-3 in Algorithm~\ref{alg:fricCoeff}) calculates the parameters in Eq.~\eqref{friction1} from the algebraic expressions given via Eqs.~\eqref{simul1}-\eqref{lambda1}.
 For Method-3, we chose the integral limits for the Laplacian domain in Eqs.~\eqref{simul1} and \eqref{simul2} as $s_1= 0$, $s_2 = s_3 = 0.5$, and $s_4 = 1$.
+We note that for Method-3, using excessively large intervals in the the Laplacian domain is not ideal, as this effectively incorporates high-frequency statistical noise into the integration.
+Consequently this can lead to an underestimation of the steady-state friction coefficient.
+Additionally Method-3 is only applicable to systems whose relaxation dynamics are characterized by a single-exponential friction kernel.
+For systems exhibiting more complex friction kernels (\emph{e.g.}, confined polymer melts), Method-2 must be used (with appropriate modification of the fitting function), instead of Method-3, to compute the interfacial friction coefficient.